communityds/moonshell/README.md

 ## Why

-A lot of the functionality herein should ideally be ported to Moonshot, but, at the time of writing these tools, using Ruby to develop solutions to our needs is an expense we can't afford.
+A lot of the functionality herein should ideally be ported to Moonshot, but, at the time of writing these tools Moonshot has been abandoned by its original author and using Ruby to develop solutions to our needs is an expense we can't afford.
 We are working through the process of developing out several systems that all interract with each other on some level; the scope and functionality is being found out as development happens.

 Bash was the quickest and easiest way to create re-usable code that runs on all systems regardless of all external dependencies, with exception of `aws-cli`,